Paddling the Kenai River – Soldotna to the Kenai River Mouth on Cook Inlet

 Drift Fishing near Coopers Landing

 The largest recreational fishery in Alaska is supported by the Kenai River, and there are huge runs of Chinook, Coho, Sockeye and Pinks, as well as other fish species such as Rainbow Trout and Dolly Varden.
 The crowds that show up for the salmon runs that usually get into full swing around the end of June, are nothing short or amazing.
 Practically every accessible section of the river around Soldotna has staircases and fishing platforms.
 Fishing lodges and fishing charter operations are everywhere.
-There is even a dip netting opening exclusively for Alaskan residents to fish for sockeye or ‘Reds’ as they call them.
+There is even a dip net opening exclusively for Alaskan residents to fish for sockeye or ‘Reds’ as they call them.

 Lots of charter fishing boats on the river